paullatzelsperger/.github-edc/docs/developer/testing.md

 ```

 _Command as `./gradlew :extensions:azure:cosmos test -DincludeTags="AzureCosmosDbIntegrationTest"` does not execute
-tests from all sub-modules so we need to use `-p` to specify the module project path._
+tests from all submodules, so we need to use `-p` to specify the module project path._

 Cosmos DB integration tests are run by default against a locally
 running [Cosmos DB Emulator](https://docs.microsoft.com/azure/cosmos-db/local-emulator).
 You can also use an instance of